peteroupc/html3dutil/doc/H3DU.Batch3D.md

 of shapes.
 * [getLights](#H3DU.Batch3D_H3DU.Batch3D_getLights)<br>Gets the light sources used by this batch.
 * [getProjectionMatrix](#H3DU.Batch3D_H3DU.Batch3D_getProjectionMatrix)<br>Gets the current projection matrix for this batch of shapes.
+* [getProjectionViewMatrix](#H3DU.Batch3D_H3DU.Batch3D_getProjectionViewMatrix)<br>Gets the current projection matrix multiplied by the current view matrix for this batch of shapes.
 * [getShape](#H3DU.Batch3D_H3DU.Batch3D_getShape)<br>Gets the shape or shape group located in this batch at the given index.
 * [getViewMatrix](#H3DU.Batch3D_H3DU.Batch3D_getViewMatrix)<br>Gets the current view matrix for this batch of shapes.